 The Social Security Administration is an agency of the United States Government.
 Benefits are available to individuals who have become medically disabled and are no longer able to work.
 Like the retirement benefit, the amount of Social Security Disability benefit payable is based on age and earnings.

-Our social security disability attorneys have successfully represented hundreds of clients from appeals through the hearing process.
+Our Columbus social security disability attorneys have successfully represented hundreds of clients from appeals through the hearing process.
 The appeal process is complicated, time-consuming and at times discouraging.
 With proper guidance and legal representation, you have the confidence of knowing that your claim is being managed by a team of professionals.
-We are your advocate and we will protect your rights as a disabled member of our community.
+We are your disability lawyers in Columbus, Ohio and we will protect your rights as a disabled member of our community.